Pelochus/rockobot/arduino/README.md

 This section will focus on the software side of Rockobot

 ## Components
-- Arduino MEGA 2560
-- Arduino NANO
+- Arduino NANO V3

 ## Tools
 - Computer
-- USB-B to USB-A
+- Mini USB-B to USB-A
 - Arduino IDE

 ## Requirements